jam1015/vim-slime-ext-localtextfile/README.md

 This plugin maps functions and chooses the target automatically.
 For an actual plugin you might chose to let the user make their own mappings.

+This branch does not include the validation functions, for testing purposes.